shuenj/tp/docs/UserGuide.md

 * Finds the doctor at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list, and it must refer to a doctor.
 * The index **must be a positive integer** 1, 2, 3, …​
-* A specialisation must only contain alphanumeric charaters and specialisations must be separated by a comma.
+* A specialisation must only contain alphanumeric characters and specialisations must be separated by a comma.
 Duplicate specialisations will be ignored.
 * To remove all specialisations, type `spec INDEX` without specifying any specialisations after it.

 Examples: